Atlanta Dream: Rebranding and Turmoil (2020–2021)

-The Rhyne Howard Era (2022-Present)
+The Rhyne Howard Era (2022–present)

 Tasked with trying to turn the team around, the Dream hired Tanisha Wright as their new head coach on October 12, 2021.
 Wright had played in the league for 12 years and had most recently been an assistant under Bill Laimbeer of the Las Vegas Aces.
 Wright hired Christie Sides, Paul Goriss, and Barbara Turner to her staff in March of 2022.

 The Dream also announced some new partners and sponsors for the upcoming season.
 Microsoft and Xbox were announced on April 5, 2022.
 The Dream also announced Emory Healthcare as the first-ever marquee jersey partner.
 The expanded partnership was put on display as the Emory Healthcare logo made its debut on the Dream’s jerseys during the 2022 season.

-The Dream began looking for their next face of the franchise and acquire the 1st Overall Pick in the 2022 WNBA Draft from the Washington Mystics on April 6, 2022.
+The Dream began looking for their next face of the franchise and acquire the 1st Overall Pick in the 2022 WNBA draft from the Washington Mystics on April 6, 2022.
 They selected Rhyne Howard out of Kentucky as the 1st Overall Pick.
 Howard was a three-time AP All-America First Team selection, averaged 20.5 points, 7.4 rebounds and 3.3 assists as a senior.

+In 2025, the Dream signed 10-time All-Star Brittney Griner on a one-year deal.

 Arenas

-The Dream played at Philips Arena, now known as State Farm Arena, in downtown Atlanta, shared with the Atlanta Hawks from 2008 to 2016.
-In 2013, the team qualified for the WNBA Finals, but a scheduling conflict forced them to play home games at The Arena at Gwinnett Center, now known as Gas South Arena, in suburban Duluth.
+The Dream played at Philips Arena in downtown Atlanta, shared with the Atlanta Hawks, from 2008 to 2016.
+In 2013, the team qualified for the WNBA Finals, but a scheduling conflict forced them to play home games at The Arena at Gwinnett Center, in suburban Duluth.
 Due to renovations to Philips Arena during the Hawks' 2017 and 2018 offseasons, the Dream played home games at McCamish Pavilion on the campus of the Georgia Institute of Technology.

-The team returned to the renovated and renamed State Farm Arena for the 2019 season.
+The team returned to the renovated and former Philips Arena, which was renamed State Farm Arena in 2018, for the 2019 season.
 Following the conclusion of the 2019 WNBA regular season, team officials indicated that the Dream would not be returning to State Farm Arena for the 2020 season, citing disagreements with the Hawks' management.
 The team announced on October 18, 2019, coinciding with their rebranding, they would move to the new Gateway Center Arena in nearby College Park for the 2020 season (later delayed to the 2021 season), sharing the arena with the Hawks' NBA G League affiliate, the College Park Skyhawks.